Research Symposium FAQs

 Q: If I don’t have a poster printed for my presentation how will KCU help me?

 A: KCU will provide funding for poster printing for students and faculty accepted to present.
-The poster must be submitted through this form using the KCU format (poster template).
+The poster must be submitted using the KCU format (poster template).
 Proof your poster carefully before submitting.
 Your poster is a reflection of your hard work and findings and a chance for you to put information and results in visual format - take your time!
 Students, work with your mentor to ensure an error free poster is presented.

 Q: Where do I submit my poster request?